PolyesterMC/Linen/README.md

 Build a GZip'd archive containing a tiny mapping between official (obfuscated), [intermediary](https://github.com/FabricMC/intermediary), and yarn names ("named") and packages enigma mappings into a zip archive..

 ### `mapNamedJar`
-Builds a deobfuscated jar with yarn mappings and automapped fields (enums, etc.).
+Builds a deobfuscated jar with linen mappings and automapped fields (enums, etc.).
 Unmapped names will be filled with [intermediary](https://github.com/FabricMC/Intermediary) names.

 ### `decompileCFR`
 Decompile the mapped source code. **Note:** This is not designed to be recompiled.